Academics

 • Accommodations Provided

-• Preferential seating
+• Preferential seating in the classroom

-• Use of 4-function calculator
+• Use of a four-function calculator

-• Subscription to Learning Ally program (audio-books)
+• Access to Learning Ally (audiobook support)

-• Modified assignment length to demonstrate understanding
+• Adjusted assignment length to demonstrate understanding

 • Documentation Guidelines